gm-spacagna/deep-ttf/README.md

 For static attributes or hand-crafted features (e.g. lags, accumulated statistics, aggregated statistics) we can use the **[Cox's Proportional Hazard model](https://en.wikipedia.org/wiki/Survival_analysis#Cox_proportional_hazards_(PH)_regression_analysis)** or **[Aalen's Additive model](http://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#aalen-s-additive-model)**.

-Both Cox's and Aalen's models are based on a survival function non-parametric baseline which is multiplied by another function which is a combination of the input features.
+Both Cox's and Aalen's models are based on a non-parametric baseline of the survival function which is multiplied by another function which is a combination of the input features.
 Both of them do a good job on describing the variables that impact the survival of a given individual.
-Nevertheless, they are limited in type of input data can handle and suffer from low generalization and high computational cost due to the high degree of freedom due to the non-parametric nature of the problem.
+Nevertheless, they are limited in the type of input data that can handle and suffer from low generalization due to the high degree of freedom of the non-parametric nature of the model.

 ### Timeseries and Recurrent Neural Networks

-DeepTTF consists in using the raw time-series of the covariates and static attributes as input features and predicting as output the parameters alpha and beta that characterize the Weibull distribution of the future time-to-failure (TTF).
+DeepTTF leverages raw time-series of the covariates in addition to static attributes as input features in order to predict as output the parameters alpha and beta that characterize the Weibull distribution of the future time-to-failure (T) at any sequent point.

 ![img](https://github.com/ragulpr/wtte-rnn/raw/master/readme_figs/fig_rnn_weibull.png)

 Source: https://github.com/ragulpr/wtte-rnn/raw/master/readme_figs/fig_rnn_weibull.png

-Using the word time-series is not 100% appropriate because RNN are sequential model, thus they work in discrete time steps and not in a continuous timespace.
-This implies that all of the time-series should be binned in time intervals representing the resolution of the time.
+Using the word 'time-series' is not 100% appropriate because RNNs are sequential models.
+Thus, they work in discrete time steps and not in a continuous timespace.
+This implies that all of the time-series should be binned in time intervals representing the resolution of time.
-All of the signals should then be syncronized in time and no gaps are not allowed.
+All of the signals should then be syncronized in time and no gaps are allowed.
 In order to filter the noise you can also choose to increase the time interval of each step and extract the mean or median instead of the raw values.
-In our example the variable t represent time steps and not the actual time in the definition of a time-series.
+In our examples, variable t represents time steps and not the actual time in the proper definition of a time-series.

 You can read more about the theory and intuitions behind the Weibul time-to-event RNN following the documentation of [wtte-rnn](https://github.com/ragulpr/wtte-rnn) or in his presentation at the [ML Jeju Camp 2017](https://docs.google.com/presentation/d/1H_TK9eQCMGTcslc4AnMCNTUskWIYcJAxsV18ac-fIqM/edit#slide=id.g1fa2ecfbc0_0_38).